Capital icon

 Requirement Description

-Integration type You must have an Adyen for Platforms integration with the Capital financial product enabled.
+Integration type You must have an Adyen for Platforms integration that supports Capital.

 API credentials You must have a Balance Platform API key (for example, ws[_123456]@BalancePlatform.[YourBalancePlatform]) to access the Capital API.